 3 tbsp flour

-6 ounce drained weight minced clams, or 3-6.5 ounce cans, strained (May use 6 ounces fresh razor clams, chopped fine, see top photo.)
+6 ounce drained weight minced clams, or 3 strained 6.5 ounce cans (May use 6 ounces fresh razor clams, chopped fine, see top photo.)

-1 lb potatoes, unpeeled, cut in small pieces
+1 lb potatoes, unpeeled, chopped in small 1/2 inch pieces

 5 large cloves garlic, minced (May use 3 cubes of frozen garlic from Trader Joe’s for easy prep.)

-1 1/2 tsp salt, or to taste (Real Salt is best; available in health section of local supermarkets.)
+1 1/2 tsp salt, or to taste (Real Salt is best; available in health section at local supermarkets.)

 1/2 tsp white pepper, or to taste

-Heat coconut oil in a 4-quart pot that will sit inside a slightly larger pot to make a double boiler.
-See photo.
-(If you don’t have two large pots, you may make 2/3’s of the recipe to fit in a 2 1/2-quart saucepan, which in turn will rest over boiling water in a larger pot.)
+Heat coconut oil in a 4-quart pot that will sit inside a slightly larger pot to make a double boiler, see photo.
+(If you don’t have two large pots, cook the chowder over direct heat; cooking will be faster with this last option, however, the cream soup may separate some.)

-- Fill larger pot 2/5’s full of water and bring to a boil over medium heat.
+- Fill larger pot 2/5’s full of hot tap water and bring to a boil over high heat.

-- Meantime melt butter in a small sauté pan over medium heat.
-Add flour and stir constantly with a wire whisk, cook until light brown in color, set aside.
+- Meantime make roux, by melting butter in a small sauté pan over medium heat.
+Add flour and stir constantly with a wire whisk; cook until light brown in color, about 2 minutes; set aside.

-- Spray celery, parsley, and potatoes with inexpensive, effective vegetable spray: fill a spray bottle with a mixture of 97% distilled white vinegar and 3% hydrogen peroxide; spray vegetables and let sit for 3 min; rinse really well.
-Meantime go to next step.
+- Spray celery, parsley, and potatoes with a safe, inexpensive, effective produce spray: fill a spray bottle with a mixture of 97% distilled white vinegar and 3% hydrogen peroxide.
+After spraying vegetables, let sit for 3 minutes, rinse really well.

 - Drain canned clams in a colander.
 If using fresh razor clams, drain and chop fine (see top photo).

-- Chop all vegetables and garlic; add to cooked onions, which have been removed from heat.
+- Chop all vegetables and garlic; add to pot of cooked onions.

-- Beat in roux (butter/flour mixture) with a big spoon, cooking 5 more minutes, or until soup is thickened.
+- When vegetables are soft, beat in roux with a big spoon; cook 5 more minutes, or until soup is thickened.
 Stir constantly.

 - Adjust seasonings and serve.
-You may freeze leftovers.
-When you heat thawed chowder, it will be of a thinner consistency.
-If desired, you may thicken with a small amount of roux-about 1 tbsp of melted butter cooked with an equal amount of flour.
-This amount will be adequate to thicken 4 leftover servings; see step 3 for details on thickening with roux.
+May freeze leftovers; when you heat thawed chowder, however, it will be of a thinner consistency.
+If desired, you may thicken with a small amount of roux-about 1 tbsp of melted butter cooked with an equal amount of flour-this amount will be adequate to thicken 4 leftover servings.

 - I am passionate about this soup!